darshnkd/Python-Libraries/README.md

-# Machine Learning Libraries Repository
+# Python Libraries Repository

-Welcome to the Machine Learning Libraries Repository!
-This repository serves as a collection of Jupyter notebooks where I explore and learn various machine learning libraries in Python.
-Whether you're a beginner looking to dive into the world of machine learning or an experienced practitioner seeking to sharpen your skills, you'll find valuable resources here.
+Welcome to the Python Libraries Repository!
+This repository serves as a collection of Jupyter notebooks where I explore and learn various libraries in Python.
+Whether you're a beginner looking to dive into the world of machine learning and data science or an experienced practitioner seeking to sharpen your skills, you'll find valuable resources here.

 ## Table of Contents